SimbaBlock/slppp/common/slppp-blockdrive.md

 </table>

 <sup>1.
 The lockingscript can be any valid script combination.
-UPDATE & REMOVE's lockingscript are the same means</sup>
+UPDATE's lockingscript are the same means</sup>
 <sup>2.
 See more [type](../index.md)</sup>

 ### UPDATE - Update Blockdrive Transaction